 How hot do you like it?
 Namibia can offer you hot and dry or sweltering and humid – the choice is yours.

 Weather in Namibia

-Hot and Humid: Summer rains usually arrive about November, but they aren’t constant torrential downpours.
+Hot and Humid: Summer rains usually arrive around November, but they aren’t constant torrential downpours.
 They tend to be intermittent afternoon thunderstorms coming to an end around March.
 The streets of Windhoek may stay wet for only about 15 minutes and the water evaporates so fast that steam rises from the pavements.
-Many of the best sights are in the Namib Desert and summer temperatures easily get up to and over 35°C. Reaching into the 40°C’s in the northern sub-tropical regions.
+Many of the best sights are in the Namib Desert where summer temperatures easily get up to and over 35°C, reaching into the 40°C’s in the northern sub-tropical regions.

-By April and May the parts of Namibia’s landscape that received rain are green and the air is clear and days are warm.
+By April and May the parts of Namibia’s landscape that received rain are green, the air is clear and days are warm.

-Hot and Dry: The warm dry Namibian winter from June to August offers very pleasant daytime temperatures around 26°C. Nights and early mornings can get really cold dropping to or below zero.
+Hot and Dry: The warm dry Namibian winter from June to August offers very pleasant daytime temperatures of around 26°C. Nights and early mornings can get really cold, dropping to or below zero.

-October is the hottest and driest month and the air can get heavy with expectant rains.
+October is the hottest and driest month when the air can get heavy with expectant rains.